Saturday, July 07, 2007

 The Ship's Boy

 In the month and a half between the time the crew was commissioned and the time Sir Frederick arrived, the men had sat idly aboard the ship during the day, and went not-so-idly off into the city when night fell.
 It was one of these nights, returning home from a pub, that a few of them encountered the ship's boy.
-He came running towards them.
-It was dark, and they were drunk, and the boy narrowly missed Ponsby as he shot past them.
-A moment later a man emerged from the doorway in front of them and glared into the night.
-"You lot!
-Didja see a boy run that way?"

 "No, soldiers," Ponsby said and they all laughed.
 They were sailors.